Learning with Other Families: How to Start a Geography Co-op

 Our meetings usually include a variety of learning formats such as telling stories, sharing photos, scavenger hunts, crafts, games, etc. We try to cover topics such as geography/location, climate, famous landmarks, language, historical/famous figures from that location, traditional food/festivals/traditions, etc.

 Be sure to include the kids!
 Children in the host family also select a topic to share at the meeting.
-They conduct their own research and find an interesting way to share the information with their friends.
+They conduct their own research and find an interesting way to share information with their friends.

 We typically end our meetings with traditional foods from the location for everyone to sample.